gigafied/minion/getting_started.md

 You don't have to explicitly list all Classes you want compiled in a build group.
 This is the beauty of MinionJS.
 MinionJS will also automatically include dependencies in the build group.

-So, if <code>com.minion.test.Test2</code> extends <code>com.minion.test.Test1</code> and lists <code>com.minion.test.SomeDependency</code> as a dependency, then we only have to specify <code>com.minion.test.Test2</code> and MinionJS will automatically include <code>com.minion.test.Test1</code> and <code>com.minion.test.SomeDependency</code> in the build group for you.
+So, if <code>minion.test.Test2</code> extends <code>minion.test.Test1</code> and lists <code>minion.test.SomeDependency</code> as a dependency, then we only have to specify <code>minion.test.Test2</code> and MinionJS will automatically include <code>minion.test.Test1</code> and <code>minion.test.SomeDependency</code> in the build group for you.

 You can also specify full namespaces under <code>classes</code>.
 In the example above, you'll see this:

                "classes" : [
-                    "com.*"
+                    "minion.*"
                 ]

-This includes any and all classes under the <code>com</code> namespace.
-This will include any classes directy in the <code>com</code> namespace and children namespaces, like <code>com.example</code>
+This includes any and all classes under the <code>minion</code> namespace.
+This will include any classes directy in the <code>minion</code> namespace and children namespaces, like <code>test</code>

-However, in this example, we are already including <code>com.minion.test.Test2</code> in the prior build group, so it will be ommitted in this build group (along with all of it's dependencies) as it's already compiled elsewhere.
+However, in this example, we are already including <code>minion.test.Test2</code> in the prior build group, so it will be ommitted in this build group (along with all of it's dependencies) as it's already compiled elsewhere.

 Build groups can also have the following optional properties: